 Other interesting facts about Big Ben and the Houses of Parliament

 - Guy Fawkes was caught red-handed with his barrels of gunpowder in the basement storeroom under the House of Lords

 - The oldest part of the Houses of Parliament is Westminster Hall, dating back to 1097

-- You’ll know when Parliament is sitting for a night-time debate – a light at the top of Big Ben will be illuminated.
+- You’ll know when Parliament is sitting for a night-time debate – a light at the top of Elizabeth Tower will be illuminated.